mathieu-benoit/DevOpsOnAzureLab/docs/Lab 3 - Continuous Delivery/README.md

 # Lab 3 - Continuous Delivery

-Duration: 20 min
+Duration: 25 min

 ![Delivery - Overview](./imgs/Delivery-Overview.PNG)

-The goal of this lab is to ...
+The goal of this lab is to configure the different steps of the Continuous Delivery (CD) process for a given web app through a VSTS Release Definition.
+The basic concepts of a CD phase is to deploy the different artifacts exposed by the CI phase: deploy the `infra` artifact, then the `app` artifact to finally run the `ui-tests` artifact on the different environements: `DEV`, `QA`, etc. You will finally trigger the release to be able then to browse the web app endpoints deployed.

 Best practices highlighted: